Skip to main content

 Green Chemistry Challenge Winners

-EPA announced the winners of the 2024 Green Chemistry Challenge Awards for new and innovative green chemistry technologies.
-Through the design of chemical products and processes that reduce or eliminate the generation and use of hazardous substances, this year’s winners have developed solutions to significant environmental challenges such as climate change and spur innovation and economic development.
-Read the press release.
+Through the design of chemical products and processes that reduce or eliminate the generation and use of hazardous substances, Green Chemistry Challenge winners have developed solutions to significant environmental challenges and spur innovation and economic development.

 Disclaimer: Mention of trade names, products, or services does not convey official EPA approval, endorsement, or recommendation.